nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 cargo install stylua
 ```

+You can setup the git hooks by running `scripts/setup-hooks.sh`.

 ## Adding new actions

 To add a new action, add a file in `actions/name-of-the-action.lua`.
 You should export a `setup` function if some configuration is needed.